mohid-tanveer/rephoto-detection/README.md

 - trained with `BCEWithLogitsLoss` and early stopping on validation loss (`HybridConfig` controls lr, weight decay, epochs, patience, batch size).
 - returns a final **hybrid probability** via a sigmoid over the fused logits.

-this model learns how to weight each signal depending on its reliability for a given image population.
+This model learns how to weight each signal depending on its reliability for a given image population.

-## pipeline orchestration
+## Pipeline orchestration

 `src/pipeline.py` connects indexing, feature extraction, and modeling into a single workflow.

-### configuration and feature store
+### Configuration and feature store

 - **`PipelineConfig`** defines:
   - paths: `data_dir`, `exif_csv`, `artifacts_dir`, optional `test_data_dir` and `test_exif_csv`.